MYusufY/VNCake/README.md

 ![VNCake Title Image](https://raw.githubusercontent.com/MYusufY/VNCake/images/title.png)

-VNCake is an open-source program, to host your distrubution, or almost any operating system easily.
+VNCake is an open-source program, to host your distribution, or almost any operating system easily.

 Imagine  [DistroSea](https://distrosea.com/), but open sourced and you can self-host it.